 2. Magnet Race

 To set it up, you need to either draw a number line on the board or project one on a whiteboard.
-This activity is fashioned much like tic-tac-toe.
+This easy math activity is fashioned much like tic-tac-toe.
 Students have to complete a few problems with the criteria for success that I have explained; then, as tables finish the allotted number of problems, I check their work and tell them to “make a move.”

 The two magnets begin at 0.
 As students make a move, they can choose to move their team’s magnet in the positive direction two spaces or they can move the opposing team’s magnet one space in the negative direction.
 Whichever team has their magnet at a greater value by the time the timer goes off wins.